✨Double Rewards✨ Loyalty Members Earn Bonus Bed Creds Now. Log In or Sign Up.

 6. Midsommar

 A newcomer to the horror scene, Midsommar was released in 2019 and directed by Ari Aster (known for his other spooky flick, Hereditary).
-Florence Pugh plays Dani who travels to Sweden alongside her boyfriend and friends for a midsummer festival, only to find themselves in the middle of a cult that’s practising unthinkable rituals.
-As disturbing as the concept is, the costumes and overall look of the film are imbued with folk sensibilities (for example, all of the costumes were embroidered by hand and some of the pieces, like peasant blouses and dresses, were made with 100-year-old linen from Hungary and Germany).
+Florence Pugh plays Dani, who travels to Sweden alongside her boyfriend and friends for a midsummer festival, only to find themselves in the middle of a cult that’s practicing unthinkable rituals.
+As disturbing as the concept is, the costumes and overall look of the film is imbued with folk sensibilities (for example all of the costumes were embroidered by hand and some of the pieces, like peasant blouses and dresses, were made with 100-year-old linen from Hungary and Germany).

 7. Rocky Horror Picture Show